Target Heat Drying for More Efficient and Effective Results

 Instead of using one of the old systems of either blowing a fan across the floor or setting up a big Inject-i-dry system or having to dehumidify a whole room, the hot air can be blown onto and target only the damaged area.

-the edge of the wall.
+It is the same with walls and skirting where water has run along the edge of the wall.
 There are mat setups that will blow the heated air along the areas and onto the wall so that it dries the whole area including wall, skirting, frame, subfloor, carpet, underlay and smooth edge.

 Target heat drying those areas is much more effective as it saves having to pull up the carpet, remove skirting or drying the whole room.
 It is a lot better to target dry an area than to demolish.